 Many think the Americans influenced us to keep the trend going in modern times.
-The Author of Battle Hymn to the Republic Julia Ward Howe (1819-1910 ) was an American suffragist, a pacifist and a writer.
-In 1870 her publication “Appeal to womanhood throughout the World”.
-She made reference to a Mothers Day in 1872.
-She wanted a peaceful day on a mothers day because of the wars that had previously gone on, she believed mothers suffered a loss of life, due to husbands and sons being killed in battles.
+The Author of Battle Hymn to the Republic Julia Ward Howe (1819-1910 ) was an American suffragist, a pacifist, and a writer.
+In 1870 her publication “Appeal to Womanhood throughout the World”.
+She made reference to Mother’s Day in 1872.
+She wanted a peaceful day on mothers Day because of the wars that had previously gone on, she believed mothers suffered a loss of life, due to husbands and sons being killed in battles.
 The day never really happened but she led the Women’s International Peace Association that did set out a peace day.
-“The Battle Hymn of the Republic”, published 1862, one of Churchill’s favourite hymns and was played at his funeral.
+“The Battle Hymn of the Republic”, published in 1862, was one of Churchill’s favourite hymns and was played at his fun.

-1904 Professor Frank E Hering at Indianapolis USA Gave a speech at the English Opera House there, “Other Mothers and their Importance in Our Lives” a plaque there commemorates this nationwide observance of Mothers Day.
-Hering one of the Founders of the “Fraternity Order of the Eagles”, which was a group of theatre owners who had a connection with the arts.
-Their aim was to promote, liberty, peace justice equality and Truth.
-The plaque makes reference to their significance in promoting Mothers Day aims.
+in 1904 Professor Frank E Hering in Indianapolis USA, gave a speech at the English Opera House there, presenting a plaque with the inscription “Other Mothers and their Importance in Our Lives” to commemorate the nationwide observance of Mother’s Day.
+Frank Hering was one of the Founders of the “Fraternity Order of the Eagles”, which was a group of theatre owners who had a connection with the arts.
+Their aim was to promote, liberty, peace, justice, equality, and Truth.
+The plaque makes reference to the significance of promoting Mother’s Day aims.

-1914 president Woodrow Wilson officially made Mothers day a national Holiday each year.
+In 1914 President Woodrow Wilson officially made Mother’s Day a national Holiday each year.
 2nd Sunday in May.
-Paying tribute to mothers being a great source of strength and inspiration.
-Anna formed the Mothers Day international Association and 50 or so other countries joined in.
-Wearing a coloured carnation if your mother is living white if she has passed away.
+Paying tribute to mothers is a great source of strength and inspiration.
+Anna formed the Mothers Day International Association and 50 or so other countries joined in.
+Wearing a colour carnation if your mother is living white if she has passed away.

-Over the yrs people bought cards presents, flowers commercialised, flowers increased in price around this time which horrified dismayed Anna.
-She protested and tried to stop a parade saying it was a day of sentiment, not profit.
-Jarvis had the notion for people to wear a white carnation on that day, and visit their mothers.
-As the roaring twenties progressed she became disillusioned with how commercialised Mothers Day became.
-Suddenly a whole array of cards, gifts, floristry and confectionary companies all cashing in on the annual event.
-Jarvis wanted to distance herself from what mothers day had become and had become active in taking out lawsuits against firms using the “Mothers Day” phrase and wanted the national day to be removed.
+Anna protested and tried to stop a parade saying it was a day of sentiment, not profit.
+Jarvis had the notion that people to wear a white carnation on that day, and visit their mothers.
+As the roaring twenties progressed she became disillusioned with how commercialised Mother’s Day became.
+Suddenly a whole array of cards, gifts, floristry, and confectionary companies all cashing in on the annual event.
+Jarvis wanted to distance herself from what mothers Day had become and had become active in taking out lawsuits against firms using the “Mothers Day” phrase and wanted the national day to be removed.
 She died towards the end of the 1940s.

-In the 1920s other progressions started for the Mothers Day message.
-An English woman was Inspired by a 1913 newspaper article about Jarvis, and her quest for more international recognition of a Mothers Day.
-That English woman was C Penswick Smith (Constance Smith) 1878-1938, wrote a leaflet entitled “Revival of Mothering Sunday”.
+In the 1920s other progressions started for the Mother’s Day message.
+An English woman was Inspired by a 1913 newspaper article about Jarvis, and her quest for more international recognition of Mother’s Day.
+That English woman C Penswick Smith (Constance Smith) 1878-1938, wrote a leaflet entitled “Revival of Mothering Sunday”.
 Daughter of an Anglican Clergyman and this is how it was related and bought back into religious significance.
 Smith set about researching the traditions around the church, and the mothering day of the 4th Sunday in Lent.

 Other countries celebrate it in May and some in Dec on the day of the Immaculate Conception.